Human Papillomavirus Infection

 Current U.S. recommendations and guidelines from the Advisory Committee on Immunization Practices for HPV vaccination for females and males are below:

 The recommended age for HPV vaccination of females is 11-12 years.
-The 3-dose vaccine series can be administered as young as age 9 years.
+The vaccine series can be administered as young as age 9 years.
 Catch-up vaccination is recommended for females age 13-26 years who have not been previously vaccinated.

 Sources and Further Reading